lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP version field

-This field is bidirectional and must be elided during the SCHC compression, since it always contains the same value.
+This field is bidirectional and MUST be elided during the SCHC compression, since it always contains the same value.
 In the future, if new versions of CoAP are defined, new rules will be defined to avoid ambiguities between versions.